DONATIONS OF REAL PROPERTY

 REAL ESTATE GIFTING PROGRAM

 Most real estate gifts are rejected by receiving organizations due to perceived risks, and ultimately the difficulty in converting to cash.
-In response to this challenge, the CCIM Foundation’s Real Estate Gifting Program was established to successfully complete transactions from start-to-finish that involve gifts of real estate.
+In response to this challenge, The CCIM Institute Foundation’s Real Estate Gifting Program was established to successfully complete transactions from start-to-finish that involve gifts of real estate.

 If you are interested in taking a course on this topic or have a donation for our consideration, please complete this questionnaire.